amirgeva/yated/README.md

 * Simple macro recording
 * Text search with case/whole word/regex support
 * Fast.
 Loading 100Mb file takes about 1 second, compared to 40 seconds on gedit
+* For simplicity, tabs are replaced by spaces (size configurable)